History of Incentive Funding Grant

 April 19, 1987 ICAE was organized

-February 1987 The Ag Ed Plan “Building Illinois through Quality Agricultural Education”
+February 1987 The Ag Ed Plan “Building Illinois through Quality Agricultural Education” was adopted

 November 14, 1987 3rd Annual Meeting of the ILCAE